-Wake Forest School of Medicine has been training fellows in the subspecialty of maternal fetal medicine (MFM) since the 1970s, making it one of the longest-standing MFM fellowship programs in the country.
+Wake Forest School of Medicine has been training fellows in the subspecialty of maternal fetal medicine (MFM) since the 1970s, making it one of the longest-standing, continuously run MFM fellowship programs in the country.

-Fellows are encouraged to pursue their passions while working with mentors to enhance their clinical skills and while gaining valuable educational and research experience preparing them for a successful career.
+Fellows are encouraged to pursue their passions while working with mentors to enhance their clinical skills, while also gaining valuable educational and research experience preparing them for a successful career.

 Why Train at Wake Forest?